rohankumar-1/connect4-agents/README.md

 | **AlphaZero** | 1.0 | 0.98 | - | 0.0 |
 | **AlphaBeta** | 1.0 | 1.0 | 1.0 | - |

+> numbers represent percentage of 100 games won, against agent in each column

+## Conclusion

+Alpha-beta (even with minimal depth) is very good, and VERY efficient at low depth.
+AlphaZero can definitely be trained to be better: currently it can block attacks, but it fails to set traps that alpha-beta pruning can see past.